thomas-roth/DigiTime/README.md

 To access the collected information, the project includes a responsive and dark-mode-friendly website that visualizes your spent time in graphs and gives you the ability to time your work and your breaks.

-The **homepage** consists of two “timer”-buttons (found in the navbar) and a section containing a randomly generated suggestion for an activity for boring times.
+The **homepage** consists of two “timer”-buttons (found in the navbar) and a section containing a randomly generated suggestion provided by an API for an activity in times of boredom.
 The first button, called Focus timer, opens up a form in the center of the page, in which you are able to input a time.
 The website will inform you if that time has passed, either via an alert or, if selected, an audible “ding”-sound.
 The second button, called Break timer, opens up a form with the same functionality as the first button, just meant for your breaks.

 The page **“Program usage”** consists of a “Filters” dropdown button in the navbar, a donut chart and an at first invisible table below the chart.
 The donut chart displays the time you spent by splitting it up into the top 10 programs you have used.
 It can be filtered using the “Filters” dropdown located in the navbar, which gives you the options to filter for today’s spent time, the combined spent time of the last 7 or even the last 30 days or a custom start- and custom end-time.
 Clicking on one of the items in the legend of the chart will bring up a table showing all entries of the clicked-on program with timestamps and the full name of the opened window.